tl3119/jupysql/doc/intro.md

 %sql
 ```

-It will run query in "two" database
+It will run query in "two" database since it's the latest one we connected to.

 Pass the alias to make it the current connection: